How to Make Homemade Weed Killer

 2. Apply with a garden sprayer.

-Important safety note: Since the solution contains strong acid, please follow a keen safety protocol.
-Cover your skin and eyes, and store the vinegar spray away from children and pets.
+Important safety note: Since the solution contains a strong acid, cover your skin and eyes, and store the vinegar spray away from children and pets.
 Also, avoid inhaling its vapors by only handling it in open outdoor spaces.

 Corn gluten meal